isaacnmm/pestpolicy-hugo2XX/content/posts/do-sticky-flea-traps-actually-work/index.md

 For most homeowners dealing with fleas, the answer is a clear yes.
 While a DIY trap with a lamp and soapy water can also work, commercial sticky traps offer distinct advantages:

-* **Safety and Convenience: ** There's no open water, which is safer for pets and eliminates the risk of messy spills. * **24/7 Operation: ** They are designed to be left running continuously and safely. * **Clean Disposal: ** Simply peel off the old pad and throw it away without having to handle a dish of flea
+* **Safety and Convenience: ** There's no open water, which is safer for pets and eliminates the risk of messy spills. * **24/7 Operation: ** They are designed to be left running continuously and safely. * **Clean Disposal: ** Simply peel off the old pad and throw it away without having to handle a dish of flea-filled water.
-- filled water.

 The primary downside is the ongoing cost of replacement bulbs and, more significantly, the proprietary sticky pads.